UCLALibrary/research-tips/_tutorials/2019-05-21-google-scholar.markdown

                   Using parentheses to group terms together (like in math) is not supported in Google Search.
                 </div>
               </div>
-                <p>References: <a href="http://musingsaboutlibrarianship.blogspot.com/2015/10/6-common-misconceptions-when-doing.html">6 common misconceptions when doing advanced Google Searching</a>, <a href="https://booleanstrings.com/2018/04/23/should-you-trust-all-google-tip-sheets/">Should You Trust All Google Tip Sheets?</a>, <a href="https://www.wur.nl/en/article/How-to-use-Google-Scholar.htm">How to use Google Scholar</a>, <a href="https://docs.google.com/document/d/1ydVaJJeL1EYbWtlfj9TPfBTE5IBADkQfZrQaBZxqXGs/edit">Google Advanced Search Operators</a></p>
+                <p>References: <a href="http://musingsaboutlibrarianship.blogspot.com/2015/10/6-common-misconceptions-when-doing.html" target="_blank">6 common misconceptions when doing advanced Google Searching</a>, <a href="https://booleanstrings.com/2018/04/23/should-you-trust-all-google-tip-sheets/" target="_blank">Should You Trust All Google Tip Sheets?</a>, <a href="https://www.wur.nl/en/article/How-to-use-Google-Scholar.htm" target="_blank">How to use Google Scholar</a>, <a href="https://docs.google.com/document/d/1ydVaJJeL1EYbWtlfj9TPfBTE5IBADkQfZrQaBZxqXGs/edit" target="_blank">Google Advanced Search Operators</a></p>
         </div>
     </div>
 </div>